 Donny van de Beek is a man in demand.
-Top clubs including Tottenham, Manchester United, Barcelona and Real Madrid have been linked with him, but why is he garnering so much attention?
+Manchester United are close to reaching an agreement to sign the midfielder and other top clubs like Real Madrid and Barcelona have been linked with him.
+But why is he garnering so much attention?

-- The Insider: Donny van de Beek perfect for PL
+- Man Utd close to Donny van de Beek agreement

 He became a first-team regular the following season while still a teenager, with rumours of potential moves to Tottenham, Roma, Barcelona and Bayern Munich early in his senior career.

 Van de Beek truly burst onto the European scene as part of the electrifying Ajax side that reached the Champions League semi-finals last season.
-He was one of their standout young stars alongside the likes of Matthijs de Ligt and Frenkie de Jong - now at Juventus and Barca respectively.
+He was one of their standout young stars alongside Matthijs de Ligt and Frenkie de Jong - now at Juventus and Barca respectively.

 He scored three goals on Ajax's incredible run to the last four, including the only goal of the game against Tottenham in the first leg of their semi-final tie.
 He scored a further nine in the Eredivisie as Ajax won their first league title in five years with 10 assists.